RivuletStudio/rivuletpy/README.md

 # Rivuletpy

 Rivuletpy is a Python3 toolkit for automatically reconstructing single neuron models from 3D microscopic image stacks.
+It is actively maintained by the RivuletStudio @ University of Sydney, AU.

 The `rtrace` command is powered by the latest neuron tracing algorithm Rivulet2 (Preprint hosted on BioArxiv) Automated 3D Neuron Tracing with Precise Branch Erasing and Confidence Controlled Back-Tracking Siqi Liu, Donghao Zhang, Yang Song, Hanchuan Peng, Weidong Cai bioRxiv 109892; doi: https://doi.org/10.1101/109892

 A C++ implementation of the Rivulet2 algorithm is also available in the lastest [Vaa3D](https://github.com/Vaa3D) sources under the [Rivulet Plugin](https://github.com/Vaa3D/vaa3d_tools/tree/master/released_plugins/v3d_plugins/bigneuron_siqi_rivuletv3d) (Not yet available in the released build).
 However you can build Vaa3D easily on Mac/Linux following the [Vaa3D wiki](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/Build-Vaa3D-on-Linux) carefully.

-## Reporting issues
+The project was initiated in the [BigNeuron project](https://alleninstitute.org/bigneuron/about/)

+## Issues / questions / pull requests

 Issues should be reported to the
 [Rivuletpy github repository issue tracker](https://github.com/RivuletStudio/rivuletpy/issues).